Battery audit checklist and guidance

 Download the battery audit checklist

-Independent auditors use this checklist when they conduct audit inspections of solar battery installations:
+Independent auditors used this checklist when they conducted audit inspections of rebated solar battery installations:

 Download the Solar Homes battery audit checklist 1.6